timetraveller-123/tp/docs/DeveloperGuide.md

 2. Currently, when adding a medicine there is no way for the user to specify the short form right then.
 Hence, the user has to first add the medicine followed by using `sfm` command to add a short form to it.
 We plan to allow `addm` accept an optional parameter for the short form of the medicine being added.

+3. Currently, the sample data shows incorrect values for tags of persons.
+We plan to fix this by replacing the current sample tags with tags that are appropriate in a pharmacy setting like `Elderly`, `Diabetic` or `Child` and so on.

 ## **Appendix: Effort**